evangibson/cr_poverty/README.md

 Even with the nuanced approach of the PMT, accuracy (among other metrics) remains a problem.
 As the Latin American population grows and poverty declines, reorientation of the PMT is necessary.
 The [Inter-American Development Bank](https://www.iadb.org) (IDB) has launched a public Kaggle competition to improve the PMT.
 The IDB is branching away from traditional econometrics in an effort to attain better, more reliable predictions.

 Beyond Costa Rica, many countries face this same problem of inaccurately assessing social need.

-The present repository will detail the author's exploration of the PMT and of attempts to tune a predictive model.
+The present repository will address the following:
+  - Detail the author's exploration of the given data.
+  - Attempt to tune an alternative PMT model.
+  - Investigate the PMT as a concept for the betterment of development practices.

 ___
 ## File Descriptions